Self-avoiding walk on $\mathbb{Z}^2$ with Yang-Baxter weights: universality of critical fugacity and 2-point function: Self-avoiding walk on with Yang--Baxter weights

 In spite of the apparent simplicity of the model, few rigorous results are available for two dimensional self-avoiding walk.
 The main conjecture is the convergence of plane SAW to a conformally invariant scaling limit.
 The latter is shown~\cite{LSW} to be equal to~$\text{SLE} (8/3)$, provided the scaling limit exists and is conformally invariant.
 A natural way to attack this problem is via the so-called parafermionic observable (see below for a definition) and its partial discrete holomorphicity.
 H.~Duminil-Copin and S.~Smirnov~\cite{DCSmi10} used the parafermionic observable to prove that the connective constant for the hexagonal lattice is equal to~$\sqrt{2+\sqrt{2}}$, a result that had beed non-rigorously derived by B.~Nienhuis in~\cite{Nie82}.

-Self-avoiding walk on the square lattice is not believed to be integrable, therefore it is not reasonable to expect any explicit formula for the connective constant in this case, nor the existence of a well-behaved equivalent observable.
+Self-avoiding walk on the square lattice is not believed to be integrable, therefore it is not reasonable to expect any explicit formula for the connective constant in this case\footnote{The most recent numerical estimate for the connective constant of the square lattice was obtained in \cite{Gutt16} as $2.63815853032790(3)$; it does not allow to conclude whether the connective constant is an algebraic number.}, nor the existence of a well-behaved equivalent observable.
 However, one may study natural variations of the model, such as the weighted version presented here, that render it integrable.
 By integrability here we mean that the weights satisfy the Yang--Baxter equation.
 Similar integrable versions exist for all loop $O(n)$ models (see \cite{N90,CaIk,Gl}), we limit ourselves here to $n=0$, that is to self-avoiding walk.

 These variations provide a framework to analyse the universality phenomenon, {\em i.e.} that the properties of the model at criticality do not depend on the underlying lattice.
 Though believed to generally occur, the universality of critical exponents on isoradial graphs was established only for the Ising model~\cite{CheSmi12}, percolation~\cite{GriMan14} and the random-cluster model~\cite{DumLiMan15}.
 The current paper is the first step towards universality of the self-avoiding walk.